jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

     with the tablet signals
 3. The older wacom driver that supports serial tablets is incompatible with the X server you are running
-4. You are running X server 1.7 or later with the xf86-input-wacom driver which does not support serial tablets at the moment.
+4. You are running X server 1.7 or later with the newer xf86-input-wacom driver which does not support serial tablets at the moment.